William Rabun

 William Rabun (April 8, 1771 – October 24, 1819) was an American politician.
-He was a member of the Georgia House of Representatives and Georgia Senate in addition to serving as the 29th Governor of Georgia from 1817 to 1819.
+He was a member of the Georgia House of Representatives and Georgia Senate in addition to serving as the 29th governor of Georgia from 1817 to 1819.
+Rabun County, in Northeast Georgia, is named for him.

 Early life

-Rabun was born in Halifax County in the Province of North Carolina and moved with his parents to current-day Hancock County, Georgia (then a part of Greene County) in 1785.
+Rabun was born in Halifax County in the Province of North Carolina and moved with his parents to what became Hancock County, Georgia (then a part of Greene County) in 1785.
 Rabun's home in Powellton is located ten miles northeast of Sparta.
 In 1793 he married Mary Battle, and the couple had one son and six daughters.
-Rabun was a devout Baptist and a self-educated man.
+Rabun was a devout Baptist, and self-educated.